Hassan-mahmoud33/binary_classification/Readme.md

 - scipy

   ## Purpose
-  - this project for educational purpose
+  - this project for educational purposes